-Tutdao looks like the super star of this camp.
+Tutdao is the super star of this camp.
 If you have a look at her eye-lashes, you will understand the name.

-Although she is only 24 years old, she’s the biggest lady out there.
-Tutdao is very playful and walks beautifully.
+She is only 25 years old, she’s is very playful and she walks like a model.

 She has to be the one with the most humour!

-Ot is a very friendly and playful elephant.
+Ot is a very friendly and playful elephant, she's also stubborn.
 She loves to eat all the time, especially fruit.
 She will give you a hug if you feed her.

 At 45, Nguan [Gooan] is the oldest lady on our camp.
 We brought her from Nakhon Si Thamarat, where she was on a working camp.